MaikeMorrison/sigvar/README.md

 See vignettes for detailed examples of using sigvar on real datasets.

 The package has been tested on R version 4.1.2 on a redhat linux platform, and a windows 10 pro platform.

+# License
+The package is available under the MIT license